dshaw/blogit/Readme.md

 blogit
 ======

-Minimalist Node.js blog engine using Markdown and git for storage.
+Minimalist Node.js blog engine using Markdown and Git for storage.

 ## Status